 It can be overwhelming to research your options of transferring money to or from another country.
 Many companies support moving money between countries and it’s important to understand the differences between the services those companies provide.

 Use our 10-point checklist below to determine which international money transfer service is right for you.

-- Frequency & Purpose: Some money transfer companies work well if you need to make a one time large transfer, like paying tuition or buying a property.
-Other services were designed for small businesses to make frequent, small transfers.
-So, when looking at your various options, the first thing you should do is determine how often you’re going need to transfer money.
+- Frequency & Purpose.
+Some money transfer companies work well if you need to make a once-off large transfer, e.g. paying tuition or buying property.
+Other services were designed for small businesses to make frequent, small(er) transfers.
+So, when looking at the various options, the first thing you should do is determine how often you need to transfer money.

-- Recurring transfers: There are lots of reasons you may need to make a recurring international money transfer.
+- Recurring transfers.
+There are many reasons for making recurring international money transfers.
 Maybe you work overseas and need to send money back home.
 Or maybe you need to make a mortgage or rent payment in one currency when you hold another.
-It can be a pain to have to key in the same exact information every month to move money.
+It can be a pain to have to enter the same exact information every month to move money.
 So, some international money transfer firms make it easy to set up a recurring payment.
-Check and see if a particular service offers ‘repeat’ or ‘recurring’ transfers.
+Check and see if a particular service offers “repeat” or “recurring” transfers.

 - Sending and receiving options.
 When you’re sending money internationally, you can choose from a variety of different options.
 Some firms will let you drop off cash at a teller window.
 Most money transfer companies provide various options, like sending money off a credit or debit card, or making direct transfers from your bank account or stored value account.
 If you’re an online seller, you may benefit from a direct integration with eCommerce marketplaces that some some transfer firms offer.
 Important to keep in mind is that sending money is just half the equation.
 You (or the recipient) will also have to find out how to release the money on the other end.
 Similar options exist on the receiving side, but they can sometimes be more restrictive.
 Be smart and find out upfront how it all works.